blueambr/webpack-modules/README.md

 - Runs ESLint and Stylelint webpack plugins
 - JS source maps are inlined.
 No source maps for CSS
 - Does not minimize or optimize JS and CSS
-- Does not minimize or optimize images, including SVG sprite or any other SVG
+- Does not minimize or optimize images, including SVG sprites or any other SVG

 ### `prod`